 How we evaluate applications

 We evaluate each applicant in terms of 10 criteria, listed below, which are meant to measure the merit of academic achievement as well as personal interests, talents, accomplishments and challenges.
 See the list of criteria below.

 We review every application we receive.
 To arrive at the most appropriate admission decision, we thoroughly review each application and all submitted materials.

 We evaluate each applicant holistically.
 We don’t select applicants based on any single criterion.
 All criteria are considered as part of our review of the whole person.

 Selectivity and building the class

 The challenge is that we receive applications from far more applicants than we can admit, and we must make difficult decisions.
 In building the class, then, our admission committee must also evaluate each applicant against all applicants in that year’s pool.

 The committee’s judgment, and the holistic and comprehensive process described here, allow Undergraduate Admissions and the university to bring in an exceptional and diverse incoming class that will be successful at The Ohio State University, contribute to our campus, and make the most of what the university has to offer.

 Criteria of our holistic review, in no particular order.

-Successful completion of the minimum college prep requirements (see table below)
+Successful completion of Ohio State's minimum college prep requirements (see table below)

-High school performance (class rank and GPA), including participation in accelerated programs like Honors, AP and IB; Ohio State does not have minimum requirements for class rank or GPA
+High school performance (class rank or GPA), including participation in accelerated programs like Honors, AP and IB; Ohio State does not have minimum requirements for class rank or GPA